-A STA transmitting an S1G PPDU that is not a 1 MHz PPDU and is not an NDP frame and that is addressed to an AP need not include the TXVECTOR parameter COLOR in the TXVECTOR.
-A STA transmitting an S1G PPDU that is not a 1 MHz PPDU and is not an NDP frame and that is sent by a TDLS STA in a direct path to a TDLS peer STA shall set the TXVECTOR parameter COLOR to the value of the COLOR parameter, if present, from the RXVECTOR of the most recently received frame from its associated AP or from the STA transmitting a beacon of the IBSS of which it is a member that contained a COLOR parameter.
-An AP transmitting an S1G PPDU that is not a 1 MHz PPDU and is not an NDP frame shall set the TXVECTOR parameter COLOR to a value of its choosing within the range 0 to 7 and shall maintain that value for the duration of the existence of the BSS.
+A STA transmitting a non-1 MHz S1G PPDU that is not an NDP and that is addressed to an AP need not include the TXVECTOR parameter COLOR in the TXVECTOR.
+A STA transmitting a non-1 MHz S1G PPDU that is not an NDP and that is sent by a TDLS STA in a direct path to a TDLS peer STA shall set the TXVECTOR parameter COLOR to the value of the COLOR parameter, if present, from the RXVECTOR of the most recently received frame from its associated AP or from the STA transmitting a beacon of the IBSS of which it is a member that contained a COLOR parameter.
+An AP transmitting a non-1 MHz S1G PPDU that is not an NDP shall set the TXVECTOR parameter COLOR to a value of its choosing within the range 0 to 7 and shall maintain that value for the duration of the existence of the BSS.

 Instruction to Editor: Update D3.3 P1815L31 as shown below:

-An AP shall include the value within the range 0 to 7 that it is using for the TXVECTOR parameter COLOR

-in non-1 MHz, non-NDP frames in the COLOR field of the S1G Capabilities Information field of the S1G Capabilities element in all frames that contain that element.
+When an S1G AP transmits a non-1 MHz S1G PPDU that is not an NDP, the AP shall set the TXVECTOR parameter COLOR to the value of the COLOR field of the S1G Capabilities Information field of the S1G Capabilities element transmitted by the AP.
+The value of the COLOR field of the S1G Capabilities Information field of the S1G Capabilities element is within the range of 0 to 7.

 Instruction to Editor: Update D3.3 P2090L14 as shown below: